Battle of the Sexes (tennis): 1973: Riggs vs. King

 Suddenly in the national limelight following his win over Court, Riggs taunted all female tennis players, prompting King to accept a lucrative financial offer to play Riggs in a nationally televised match in prime time on ABC that the promoters dubbed the "Battle of the Sexes".
-The match, which had a winner-takes-all prize of $100,000 ($670,520 in 2022 money), was held in Texas at the Houston Astrodome on Thursday, September 20, 1973.
+The match, which had a winner-takes-all prize of $100,000 ($ in 2024 dollars), was held in Texas at the Houston Astrodome on Thursday, September 20, 1973.

 Then 29-year-old King had earned her fifth year-end ranking as World No. 1 female player the previous year, and would finish second to Court in 1973.

 King entered the court in the style of Cleopatra, on a feather-adorned litter carried by four bare-chested muscle men dressed in the style of ancient slaves.
 Riggs followed in a rickshaw drawn by a bevy of models.
 Riggs presented King with a giant Sugar Daddy lollipop, and she responded by giving him a squealing piglet, symbolic of male chauvinism.
 Riggs was given $50,000 ($ today) to wear a yellow Sugar Daddy jacket during the match, which he took off after three games.
-Riggs also placed many bets on and invested a lot of money in the match.
+Riggs also placed many bets on and invested money in the match.

 King, who also competed in the Virginia Slims of Houston tournament during the same week, won in straight sets, 6–4, 6–3, 6–3.
 In the first set, she fell behind 3–2 when Riggs broke her serve.
 In a 2015 interview, she said that most people do not remember that she was initially behind in the first set, and it looked bad for her in the early going.
 At this point, King realized that she "had to win" given the importance of the match, and broke right back and again in the tenth game to close out the set.
 She had learned from Court's loss and was ready for Riggs's game.
 Rather than playing her own usual aggressive game, King mostly stayed at the baseline, at least at first, easily handling Riggs's lobs and soft shots, making him cover the entire court as she ran him from side to side and beat him at his own defensive style of play.
-After quickly failing from the baseline, where he had intended to play, Riggs dropped his comedic effect and showed a more serious demeanor, as he was forced to change to a serve-and-volley game, but he was no match for King.
+After quickly failing from the baseline, where he had intended to play, Riggs dropped his comedic affect and showed a more serious demeanor, as he was forced to change to a serve-and-volley game, but he was no match for King.